About This Course

 What will you study on this course?

-Successful completion of the programme enables graduates to take the national certification exam, which is mandatory to register and work as a Physician Associate.
+Successful completion enables graduates to take the national certification exam, which is mandatory to register and work as a Physician Associate.
 The modules for this course are integrated; your learning throughout one module will significantly inform and influence your learning in another module.
 The course consists of 7 modules totaling 180 credits at level seven.

 Students benefit from a strong exposure to clinicians and scientists with active research in medically related subjects.

-The Physician Associate programme at Bangor includes an integrated placement programme of work-based learning that will provide progressive experiential learning in a range of clinical settings to allow students to attain the standards of knowledge and understanding in clinical practice, including regulatory structures, professionalism and clinical competences expected of a Physician Associate.
+The Physician Associate course at Bangor includes an integrated placement programme of work-based learning that will provide progressive experiential learning in a range of clinical settings to allow students to attain the standards of knowledge and understanding in clinical practice, including regulatory structures, professionalism and clinical competences expected of a Physician Associate.
 Placements will be grouped according to the following clinical subject headings and minimum periods:

-- Community Medicine (180h)
+- Community Medicine (180 h)